-MA flies straight and level for a minimum of 10m and pulls up into a half loop, flies inverted for a minimum of 1 second, performs a travelling 360° centred pushed flip, flies inverted for a minimum of 1 second performs a half loop.
-MA pulls into horizontal straight and level flight for a minimum of 10m.
+MA flies straight and level for a minimum of 10 m and pulls up into a half loop followed by a half roll in any direction, followed by a travelling 360° centered pulled flip and followed by a second half roll in any direction.
+MA then performs a half positive loop and pulls into horizontal straight and level flight for a minimum of 10 m at the same altitude as when entering the figure.